If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 This breed is renowned for its strength and power, making it an excellent choice for cockfighting.
 It is also a popular breed for exhibition shows.

-The main characteristics of the Malay Game Fowl are its large size and strong physique.
+The key characteristics of the Malay Game Fowl are its large size and muscular physique.

-The head is small with a sharp, pointy beak, and the body and legs are large and muscular.
-The neck is long, and the face and wattles are often brightly colored.
+Their head is small, with a sharp, pointy beak, while the body and legs are big and strong.
+Neck is long, face, and wattles are brightly colored.

 The Malay Game Fowl is a highly strung chicken that can be easily agitated.
 They are very territorial and will fight off intruders if necessary.